RetroReversing/retroReversing/categories/consoles/saturn.md

   - /ss
 ---

-# Introduction to Hacking the Sega Saturn
+# Introduction to Hacking/Modding/Reversing the Sega Saturn
 Interested in learning more about the the Saturn?
 Excellent!
 This section will guide you through the basics, starting from basic architecture all the way to an introduction to reverse engineering your first game!

 {% include link-to-other-post.html post="/saturn-reversing" description="For an introduction on reverse engineering Sega Saturn games check out this post." %}